viperproject/gobra-book/src/termination.md

 Use of the wildcard measure can be justified when termination is proved by other means, for example leveraging a different tool.
-Another usecase is *Gradual Verification*.
+Another use case is *Gradual Verification*.

 ## Full Syntax
 `"decreases" [expressionList] ["if" expression]`